- Lisa Lou

-Top 7 Tips to Be the Perfect Guest
+7 Tips to Be the Perfect Guest

-When a hostess plans a party, a great deal of time is spent creating the guest list.
+When attending a party, there are certain expectations we have of our hostess.
+We appreciate everything she has done, but we do assume there will be food, drinks, a clean bathroom, and a home that does not smell like the local pet store.
+What some people forget is there are also expectations of the guest.
+When a hostess plans a party, a great deal of time is spent deciding who she will invite.
 What group of friends go well together?
 Do the different generations get along?
-What personality types will enjoy interacting with each other?
-When an invitation is extended it is expected the guests will elevate the atmosphere of the event and be joyful participants in the celebration.
-When a guest shows up late or stands in a corner and does not mingle, this causes undo stress for the hostess.
-Listed below are a few expectations a guest should fulfill.
+What personality types will enjoy interacting?
+When an invitation is extended it is expected those invited will elevate the atmosphere and be joyful participants in the celebration.
+When a guest shows up late or stands in a corner and does not mingle, this causes undo stress for the host.
+Listed below are a few obligations every guest should fulfill.

 RSVP